BeckmannundPartnerCONSULT/DocumentationTree/other_versions/simpleDocTree/readme_simpleDocTree.txt

 10. simple_documentation_tree_output.lua

 This script is a simple documentation of a tree in a Lua table.
 It produces a tree as a Lua table or the mirror tree in a text field.

+11. simple_documentation_tree _IDIV_bureau.lua

+This script is a simple documentation of a tree in a Lua table of the IDIV-bureau, so that other persons can see it